 But can Sherry keep her family and Joshua safe, when his desire for vengeance threatens them all? –Goodreads

 I was very excited to get on the blog tour for this book – anything dystopian-ish and zombie-ish I’m all for reading.
-While it didn’t fully live up to my expectation – I enjoyed the book and look forward to the next one to find out what happens with Sherry and her friends.
+While it didn’t fully live up to my expectation – this book review of The Other Life is about why I enjoyed the book and look forward to the next one to find out what happens with Sherry and her friends.

 Sherry has been living with the same five (technically six but her grandpa died a year ago) people for the last three years in a bunker under their house.
 They know something bad has happened above ground but haven’t been able to find out what is going on since closing the door three years ago.
 When their food runs out, Sherry and her dad are forced to venture out of the safety of the bunker to look for food so they don’t starve to death.
 When they emerge from the bunker, they find a world that has been completely destroyed and nothing like the one that was in existence when they went underground.
 When Sherry’s dad is taken by the Weepers, she is saved by another survivor, Joshua, and her eyes are opened up to a whole new world.